 Filtering information from massive data leaks can be daunting, as a 1GB leak may contain millions of entries.
 Searching for the email addresses of compromised employees can be a time-consuming task.
 However, the Compromised Employees section of Lumu Discover streamlines this process, saving your team time and effort.

 The Compromised Employees section provides information about the email accounts and credentials belonging to employees of your organization that have been compromised and shared in data leaks.
-You can find it by clicking on the Compromised Employees tab within your organization summary.
+You can find it by clicking on the Compromised Employees tab.

-By clicking on each entry, you will find a radial graph and additional information.
+By clicking on each entry, you will open the details page.

 You can also export the data displayed in this view to a .CSV spreadsheet using the provided Export option.:

 This section provides detailed insights regarding the presence of infostealer type malware in your organization’s and personal devices.
 You will find which elements of your exposed area surface have shown presence of infostealers, which family of infostealer has been detected, the site where the user’s credentials have been compromised, the compromised user, and the cookies stored in the compromised device.
-You can find it by clicking on the Infostealer tab within your organization summary.
+You can find it by clicking on the Infostealer tab.

 Using this drop-down, you can filter compromised employee and user accounts.
 User accounts refer to your clients, and this information can help you mitigate cybersecurity risks within your user base.